chrisemunt/mg_web/README.md

 * Make DB Server names case-insensitive in any server affinity cookie values (the same change was applied to server affinity variables in v2.1.17).
 * Improve the validation of values assigned to server affinity variables.
 * Introduce a verbose (v) log level.
 If set, the key processing steps involved in extracting DB server affinity variables (and cookies).
 The DB server name chosen will be recorded for each request.

+### v2.4.24 (27 September 2021)

+* Introduce Administrator Facilities, implemented as REST requests.
+The following operations are included:
+	* Listing the internal status of **mg\_web**.
+	* Retrieving the configuration file.
+	* Retrieving the event log file.
+	* Marking individual servers online/offline.
+* Improve the granularity of error reporting.